Watch for Signs of Postpartum Depression

 - Untreated, postpartum depression can have a devastating impact on the mother/infant relationship.

-Because the ramifications of this disorder are so widespread, it is extremely important to identify prenatally those women who are at higher risk.
-Factors include:
+Because the ramifications of this disorder are so widespread, it is extremely important to identify the signs of postpartum depression prenatally.
+Factors that put women at higher risk include:

 - History of a mood disorder prior to pregnancy.
 One half of women with postpartum depression will have such a prior history.